How to make your own coffee liqueur – it’s easier than you think! A great gift idea for any coffee lover. Why buy it when you can make it yourself?

 Adapted from Gift It From Scratch

 ½ cup of homemade vanilla extract (or 2 vanilla beans plus ½ cup additional vodka)

 2 cups of strong espresso, homemade (approx. 6 double shots)

 1 cup of whole organic coffee beans

 2 Cups Vodka (40% alcohol)*

-Make the strong espresso in your moka pot or your espresso maker.
-I used my moka pot.
+Make the strong espresso in your Moka pot or your espresso maker.
+I used my Moka pot.
 Stir in the organic sugar while your espresso is still hot.
 Stir until the sugar is completely dissolved.
 This takes some time so don’t stop too soon.
 You are making heavy coffee syrup.
-Allow to cool.
-Add the vanilla extract (or vanilla beans and vodka) and pour into a 1 ½ quart glass jar, with a tight fitting lid.
+Allow cooling.
+Add the vanilla extract (or vanilla beans and vodka) and pour into a 1 ½ quart glass jar, with a tight-fitting lid.
 Add the coffee beans and the vodka to the jar.
 Put on the lid.
 Leave the jar in a cool dark place for 4 to 6 weeks, shake on the days you remember too.